 fd1d_predator_prey

-fd1d_predator_prey, an Octave code which uses the finite difference method (FDM) to simulate predator-prey interactions in 1 spatial dimension and time, by Marcus Garvey.
+fd1d_predator_prey, an Octave code which implements the finite difference method (FDM) for a predator-prey system with time and 1D spatial dependence, by Marcus Garvie.

-The MATLAB code is mostly self explanatory, with the names of variables and parameters corresponding to the symbols used in the finite difference methods described in the paper.
+The code is mostly self explanatory, with the names of variables and parameters corresponding to the symbols used in the finite difference methods described in the paper.

-The code employs the sparse matrix facilities of MATLAB when solving the linear systems, which provides advantages in both matrix storage and computation time.
+The code employs the sparse matrix facilities when solving the linear systems, which provides advantages in both matrix storage and computation time.
 The code is vectorized to minimize the number of "for-loops" and conditional "if-then-else" statements, which again helps speed up the computations.

 The program is structured as follows:

 The initial data functions are entered by the user as a string, which can take several different formats.
 Functions are evaluated on an element by element basis, where x=(x1,...,xJ+1) is a vector of grid points, and so a "." must precede each arithmetic operation between vectors.
-The exception to this rule is when applying MATLAB's intrinsic functions where there is no ambiguity.
+The exception to this rule is when applying intrinsic functions where there is no ambiguity.
 Some arbitrary examples with an acceptable format include the following:

 >> Enter initial prey function u0(x) 0.2*exp(-(x-100).^2)